alcatrazEscapee/FactorioProcessorV2/PROCESSOR.md

 ##### 2.4 Instruction RTN
+ - RISC Style Architecture with 5 Distinct Steps
+ - Step Counter implemented as a single 16-Bit D-FF with CLR, LE
+ - Steps labeled as: 1, 2, 3, 4, 5
+ - STEP 1: Instruction Fetch, IR Load, PC Load
+ - STEP 2: IR Decode, RA, RB Load
+ - STEP 3: ALU Operation, RZ Load
+ - STEP 4: Memory Fetch, RY Load or PC Load
+ - STEP 5: RF Load
+ - Clock is done with a counter from 0 to 16
+ - Updates happen every game tick, so speed is 3.75 Hz (at 60 UPS)
  - All Instructions have a common first step:
  - STEP 1: `PC <- [PC] + 1`, Memory Read (Address `[PC]`), `[IR] <- Memory Data`
- - Some control signals are implicit, i.e. `RA <- [r0]` since that requires a RF-A-ID of 0, or default
+ - Some control signals are implicit, i.e. `RA <- [r0]` since that requires a RF-A-ID of 0, which translates to no signal asserted (since factorio value `0` == no signal)
  - These are important (they must be asserted) but require no specific logic to implement
  - Registers that don't have load enable (i.e. RY, RZ, RM) are still denoted in RTN if they experience change